Company Seven.

 Buying A Computer Controlled Telescope?

 "The optical tube determines what may be seen with a telescope, while the mount determines how the telescope may be employed.
-In an age where real estate development leaves the amateur seeing lees and less of the night skies, computers can help one find then move a telescope right onto a target."
+In areas where real estate

-Celestron C-8 1970 (157,343 bytes) Meade 8 inch SCT 2003 (163,723 bytes)
+Celestron C-8 1970 Meade 8 inch SCT 2003

 Above: The basic Celestron C-8 Schmidt-Cassegrain telescope with Fork Equatorial mount of 1970; weight 23 lbs. (image size 157,343 bytes).